ucomesdag/rhcsa-rhce/README.md

 Edit the `Vagrantfile` and modify `config.vm.box`.

-Also the following environment variables can be set:
+Also the following environment variables can be set instead of editing the `Vagrantfile`:
 `SUBSCRIPTION_USERNAME`, `SUBSCRIPTION_PASSWORD`, `VBOX_VM_PATH`, `LIBVIRT_STORAGE_POOL`

 ### CentOS version: